harness/developer-hub/docs/continuous-delivery/gitops/add-a-harness-git-ops-repository.md

 1. Click **Helm**.
 2. In **Repository Name**, enter a name.
 3. In **GitOps Agent**, select or create the Agent you want to use to fetch charts from this repo.
 See [Install a Harness GitOps Agent](install-a-harness-git-ops-agent.md).
 4. In **Repository URL**, enter the URL to your OCI Helm Repository.
-For example, ``.
+For example, `registry-1.docker.io/docker`.
+5. Clieck on **Enable OCI**
-5. Click **Continue**.
+6. Click **Continue**.
-6. In **Credentials**, select one of the following:
+7. In **Credentials**, select one of the following:
     * Specify Credentials for Repository
         - In **Credentials**, in **Connection Type**, select **HTTPS**.
             - You can choose **HTTPS** the **Anonymous** option for public repo.
             - For private choose authentication with username and password.
 This authentication is supported for docker and github.
 AWS and Google have shortlived tokens and this may not work as expected.
+You can check [here](./helm-oci-repository-aws-ecr.md) how to configure access to AWS ECR.
         - Click **Save & Continue**.
 Harness validates the connection.
     * Credentials Template is not supported for OCI Helm repository.